 When the design is entirely painted over with the fixing liquid, let it stand for about five minutes to set; then place it, varnished side downwards, on the article to be ornamented, and, with an ivory folder, rub it well down, in order that the design may adhere firmly to the article, being careful at the same time that the paper does not shift.

 When sufficiently rubbed down, damp the paper with a wet sponge until the design partially appears through the paper, which must then be thoroughly wetted, particularly at the edges, for about half a minute, by the use of a camel-hair brush and water.
 Then remove the design, by lifting up one corner of the paper, and quickly drawing it off, when the drawing, either coloured or printed, will remain on the article, the paper coming away entirely.

 The vase, &c., should now be allowed to stand for three or four hours, that the design may become quite dry, when it may be varnished over with the varnish.
 Should any mistake occur, or the design get shifted, it can be cleaned off by a careful use of rectified spirits of turpentine or benzoin.

 Before putting away the brushes, they should be washed in turpentine or benzoin, otherwise they will dry quite hard.

-The articles necessary for decalcomanie may be obtained at most drawing material repositories.
+The articles necessary for this type of artwork may be obtained at most drawing material repositories.

 If you didn’t know before where the items we know as “decals” today got their name, you now do.
-Of course, most of today’s decals do not require so many steps as they did back then.
+Of course, most, if not all, of today’s decals do not require as many steps as they did back then – Thank Goodness!